-Deep learning-based techniques require large datasets and can be applied without the need for handcrafted priors.
+Deep learning-based techniques require large datasets and can be applied without handcrafted priors.
 Using CNNs showed impressive results for the UIR task~\cite{5, 6, 7, New1Deep}.
-Inspired by their success in the Natural Language Processing field, the use of transformers for computer vision has been investigated, and recent transformers have achieved state-of-the-art results in many high-level vision tasks.
-However, using those architectures is still not fully addressed for low-level vision tasks such as dehazing, deblurring, denoising, and underwater reconstruction~\cite{8}.
+Inspired by their success in Natural Language Processing, transformers have been investigated for computer vision, and recent models have achieved state-of-the-art results on many high-level vision tasks.
+However, these architectures are not yet fully addressed for low-level vision tasks such as dehazing, deblurring, denoising, and underwater reconstruction~\cite{8}.
 Chen~\emph{et~al.}~\cite{9} pre-trained a low-level-vision transformer.
 The model accommodates different tasks, including super-resolution, denoising, and deraining.
 This is achieved using multiple pairs of heads and tails, each corresponding to a different task, and a single shared body.
-A transformer architecture inspired by U-Net was employed for image restoration~\cite{8}.
+A transformer-inspired U-Net architecture was employed for image restoration~\cite{8}.
 In this work, self-attention is applied to local windows to manage the quadratic complexity of the operation.
-In addition, multiple works incorporate the attention mechanism for underwater image reconstruction~\cite{10, 11, 12, 13}.
+In addition, several studies incorporate the attention mechanism into underwater image reconstruction~\cite{10, 11, 12, 13}.
 A U-shaped network with channel-wise and spatial-wise attention is investigated for underwater image reconstruction~\cite{10}.
-The network is trained on a loss function considering the RGB, Lab, and LCH color spaces.
+The network is trained using a loss function that considers the RGB, Lab, and LCH color spaces.
 In~\cite{Tran1}, the authors propose adaptive group attention, which they claim can dynamically select visually complementary channels.
-Another implementation involving transformers can be seen in~\cite{Tran2}, where the authors use a model based on residual dense attention and convolution blocks.
-Most of these works utilize the attention mechanism without employing the complete transformer-based architecture, despite achieving state-of-the-art results in high-level vision tasks.
+Another implementation using transformers can be found in~\cite{Tran2}, where the authors employ a model based on residual dense attention and convolutional blocks.
+Most of these works use the attention mechanism without employing the full transformer architecture, yet achieve state-of-the-art results on high-level vision tasks.